MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

    $ source venv/bin/activate             # activate virtual environment

-   $ pip3 install nmrstarlib              # install nmrstarlib as usually
+   $ python3 -m pip install nmrstarlib    # install nmrstarlib as usually

    $ deactivate                           # if you are done working in the virtual environment